- Are miniature dachshunds good pets?

 How much do miniature dachshunds cost?

 Miniature dachshunds typically cost between $500 and $1,000.
-Standard dachshunds typically cost between $600 and $1,200.
-Dachshunds come in a variety of colors and patterns, so be sure to factor that into the price when you are considering purchasing one.
+Standard dachshunds usually cost between $600 and $1,200.
+Dachshunds come in various colors and patterns, so be sure to factor that into the price when you are considering purchasing one.

 Related post: Are Dachshunds Expensive to Own?